galaxyproject/galaxy-hub/src/events/gccbosc2018/faq/index.md

 No, unfortunately the dorms are only available starting Sunday, June 24th.
 Please click [here](/src/events/gccbosc2018/venue/index.md#other-options) for other options off campus.

+## Checking in after hours?
+Check in with Reed Community Safety, located at [28 West](http://www.reed.edu/facilities_services/reed_static_map.html), or call 503/517-5355 or text 503/849-8678.
+More info about Community Safety is here: https://www.reed.edu/community_safety/.

 ## Can I have mail/a package delivered to me at Reed?

 Yes, mail services is on the lower level of the Gray Campus Center (below commons) and is open from 9 a.m. to 4 p.m.
 Monday through Thursday, and from 9 a.m. to noon on Friday.
 USPS and FedEx shipping options are available.
 Incoming mail will not be delivered to dorms.
 Your dorm host will gladly notify your conference organizer when a package arrives for you.
 If you are receiving mail at Reed, please use the following address: